PureTentacle/LexingtonWidget/README.md

 # LexingtonWidget

-  it is still a empty project
+  this App is a battery Widget with picture of Lexington in Warship Girls R